deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-spark-data-howto.md

 There are a number of reasons for this:
 * Better performance (avoid redundant loading/calculation): When fitting multiple models from the same dataset, it is faster to preprocess this data once and save to disk rather than preprocessing it again for every single training run.
 * Minimizing memory and other resources: By exporting and fitting from disk, we only need to keep the DataSets we are currently using (plus a small async prefetch buffer) in memory, rather than also keeping many unused DataSet objects in memory.
-Exporting results in lower total memory use and hence we can use larger networks, or larger minibatch sizes.
+Exporting results in lower total memory use and hence we can use larger networks, larger minibatch sizes, or allocate fewer resources to our job.
-* Avoiding recomputation: When an RDD is too large to fit into memory, some parts of it may need to be recomputed.
+* Avoiding recomputation: When an RDD is too large to fit into memory, some parts of it may need to be recomputed before it can be used (depending on the cache settings).
 When this occurs, Spark will recompute parts of the data pipeline multiple times, costing us both time and memory.
 A pre-export step avoids this recomputation entirely.

 **Step 1: Saving**